Will Filing for Chapter 7 Bankruptcy Get Rid of All My Debts?

 Many people think that if they simply file Chapter 7 bankruptcy, then they will get rid of all of their debts.
 Unfortunately, this is not the case.
-There are some types of debts that cannot be discharged in bankruptcy by law.
-This means that even if you complete bankruptcy proceedings, you still have to pay back these debts.
+There are some types of debts that you cannot discharge in bankruptcy.
+This means that even if you complete bankruptcy proceedings, you still have to pay back certain debts.
 These debts include child support, alimony, student loans, most taxes, many secured debts, and debts not listed in your bankruptcy petition.

-First, child support is one of those debts that bankruptcy laws will not permit you to discharge.
-Whether you receive a Chapter 7 bankruptcy discharge or not, you will still owe the same amount of child support that you did before you filed for bankruptcy, or more.
-Therefore, if you choose to file for bankruptcy, do not do so for the purpose of wiping out your child support debt.
-You also should not stop paying your child support simply because you have filed for bankruptcy, since child support orders can still be enforced in some respects while you are in bankruptcy proceedings.
+You also should not stop paying your child support simply because you have filed for bankruptcy, since child support orders can still be enforced in bankruptcy proceedings.
 The same rules apply for alimony or spousal support that you have been ordered by a court to pay.
 Despite your bankruptcy discharge, you still will owe alimony, just as you did before the bankruptcy.

-You may have difficulty discharging secured debts in Chapter 7 bankruptcy proceedings, which are debts that are secured by property that you own, such as a house or car.
-While bankruptcy can eliminate the debt, it cannot eliminate the lien.
+You may have difficulty discharging secured debts in Chapter 7 bankruptcy.
+Secured debts are debts that are secured by property, such as a house or car.
+While bankruptcy can eliminate the debt, it does not eliminate the lien.
 This means that while you can discharge your mortgage debt in your bankruptcy proceedings, the mortgage holder still will have a lien on your house.
-Bankruptcy cannot prevent your mortgage holder from executing its lien on your house, i.e. taking your house from you.
-Thus, some people choose not to discharge secured debts, if they want to keep the secured property.
+Bankruptcy cannot prevent your lender from executing the lien through repossession or foreclosure.